 Several monitoring techniques are helpful in the cave management process and allows managers to determine the effectiveness of management methods.
-An outline of monitoring tools and techniques is presented in Appendix F - Cave Management Tools and Techniques.
+An outline of monitoring tools and techniques is presented in Error!
+Reference source not found..

 Not all techniques are required for all caves, but some caves may require several techniques.